caroestrella/holberton-system_engineering-devops/README.md

 #!/bin/bash
-echo "pwd"
+echo "pwd/n
-echo "This repository is to learn about shell basics and bash projects"
+This repository is to learn about shell basics and bash projects"